-The NPPF identifies the aims of town centres and suggests that the main uses which should be focused within them are retail development, leisure and entertainment facilities, offices and arts, culture and tourism development.
+The NPPF identifies the aims of town centres and suggests that the main uses which should be focused within them are retail development, leisure and entertainment facilities. offices and arts, culture and tourism development.

-Farnham is an attractive historic town centre which contains a mix of shops, restaurants, cafes, public houses, offices, cultural attractions and facilities as well as some residential premises (often above the shops).
-The town centre boundary has been defined in the draft Neighbourhood Plan around this range of principle facilities and is shown in Map L. It is proposed to exclude the northern end of Castle Street and the western end of West Street from the adopted Town Centre boundary as these areas are occupied almost exclusively by residential properties.
+Farnham is an attractive historic town centre which contains a mix of shops, restaurants, cafes, public houses, offices, cultural attractions and facilities such as the library and the museum as well as some residential premises (often above the shops).

+The town centre boundary has been defined in the Neighbourhood Plan around this range of principle facilities and is shown in Map L. It is proposed to exclude the northern end of Castle Street from the adopted Town Centre boundary as this area is occupied almost exclusively by residential properties.